YourongXu/510_personal_project/README.md

 # Personal Portfolio Web

-This is a personal portfolio website built with HTML, CSS, and JavaScript, served using Flask.
-It showcases my background, education, experiences, skills, and passion.
+This is a personal portfolio that showcases my background, education, experiences, skills, and passion.
 The site is intended for job searching and professional presentation.

 To run this project locally: